 Applications are accepted for fall semester only.
 Applicants for the MS-MBA program must make separate applications to and be accepted by Graduate and International Admissions for the Master of Business Administration and the Master of Science in Civil or Environmental Engineering, and by the Dual Program committee.

 Students will initially apply for the MBA program, indicating on their application the intent to pursue the dual MS-MBA program and the appropriate engineering major (refer to the MBA program for separate instructions).
 Students accepted for both the MBA and the Civil or Environmental Engineering degree programs will be assigned to Dual Program Committee advisors, who will be responsible for course approval and supervision of the students’ progress through the dual program.
+View the Graduate Catalog for more information about the program.

 Applications by United States citizens and permanent residents received after the MBA application deadline (February 1) will be considered as space allows.
 Additional information is required and different application dates are established by Graduate and International Admissions for international students.